istio/istio/security/README.md

 ### Deployment phase (Kubernetes Scenario)

-1. Istio CA watches Kubernetes API Server, creates a [SPIFFE](https://spiffe.github.io/docs/svid) key and certificate pair for each of the existing and new service accounts, and sends them to API Server.
+1. Istio Citadel watches Kubernetes API Server, creates a [SPIFFE](https://spiffe.github.io/docs/svid) key and certificate pair for each of the existing and new service accounts, and sends them to API Server.

 1. When a pod is created, API Server mounts the key and certificate pair according to the service account using [Kubernetes secrets](https://kubernetes.io/docs/concepts/configuration/secret/).